AndrewY3955/3667_COFFEE_SHOP_PROJECT_B/README.md

 If you want me to commit and push for you, tell me which git identity (name/email) to use for the commit.

 ---

-If you want I can also:
-- Add package declarations (`com.coffeeshop`) and update the run script accordingly.
-- Add a small `run-gui.sh` for macOS/Linux.
-- Commit and push the current changes to GitHub (need your git name/email to create the commit).

-That's it  the README now focuses on what the app does and the exact, minimal commands to run the GUI from the VS Code PowerShell terminal.